MichiganDataScienceTeam/MDST-Onboarding/README.md

 The `Data-Visualization` folder contains materials for those who want to get a head start. `pandas.ipynb` is a very brief introduction to internal Pandas data visualization tools.
 The `AnatomyofMatplotlib` folder contains a comprehensive tutorial for the Matplotlib library, which most beginner projects use and is foundational to other data visualization packages such as `seaborn`.

+We also highly recommend you looking into Python virtual environments.
+You can do this at the beginning or after you complete the checkpoints.
+Our members have made resources explaining it [here](https://www.notion.so/mdst-club/Python-Virtual-Environment-2afafcef293f4f6ca03cec867a51fe4f).

 ## Challenges (Optional)

 There are three optional challenges available to you: Machine Learning, Deep Learning, and RvF.
 They are located in three seperate folders under `Optional-Challenges` and your code will be needed in the notebooks ending in `.ipynb`.